NordicSemiconductor/asset-tracker-lwm2m-js/adr/007-warning-and-error-handling.md

 ## Error

-It is consider an error when the conversion from LwM2M object to nRF Asset Tracker object was not successful.
+It is consider an error when the conversion from `LwM2M Asset Tracker v2` object to `nRF Asset Tracker Reported` object was not successful.

 This situation is communicated through the `onError` callback to the user..